jtalborough/roo-code-memory-bank/system-prompt-commit.md

   - `task/fix-login-error-892`

 ## Implementation Steps
+1. Fetch latest changes from remote repository
+2. Checkout default branch and ensure it's up-to-date
-1. Create branch using naming convention
+3. Create task branch using naming convention
-2. Analyze the changes made in the code
+4. Analyze the changes made in the code
-3. Determine the appropriate type for the commit
+5. Determine the appropriate type for the commit
-4. Write a concise description of the changes
+6. Write a concise description of the changes
-5. Provide detailed descriptions of the changes if necessary
+7. Provide detailed descriptions of the changes if necessary
+8. Push changes to remote repository

 ## Example Commit Message Generation
 - **Code Change:** Added a new feature to calculate total with 10% markup